 Those early years matter!
 Most brain development takes place by a child’s third birthday.
-That’s why we fund a program called Parents as Teachers® through the Volunteers of America - to help at-risk mothers give their very young children the care and love they need.
+That’s why we believe in investing in programs that help create success at an early age.
 The results?

 - Children’s developmental delays and health problems are detected early

 - Children enter kindergarten ready to learn and the achievement gap is narrowed